ceribe/poke-versus/README.md

 This implementation is extremely unsecure.
 There is no server side validation done so for the whole system to work both players will have to play fair.

+All bits are adressed from the RIGHT so for eg. 0011 is 12.
+It is done in this way, because it makes parsing bits easier.

 ## 3. Communitcation protocol

 ### 3.1.
 Join Game (type = 0)